Branch Ergonomic Chair vs HON Ignition 2.0: Which Mid-Tier Office Chair Is Best?

 - Modern aesthetic with multiple frame and fabric colorways

-- Excellent seat depth slider to accommodate varying leg lengths
+- Excellent 2-inch seat depth slider accommodates varying femur lengths

 Cons: